Updated April 2, 3:00 pm

 As resources become available on a local, state, and federal level, we will update this list.
 Please check back regularly.
 We also recommend visiting the Columbia Chamber of Commerce website for additional information that may be helpful to businesses, including HR guidelines and tax relief.

 Congress recently passed another stimulus bill designed to offer businesses impacted by COVID-19 additional assistance.
 Below is our updated list of resources available.
 We realize that navigating these options may be difficult so we recommend reaching out to a business counselor.
-The MO Women’s Business Center and the MU Small Business Development Center are two free options we recommend.
-(And yes, the Women’s Business Center will offer counseling to men as well!)
+The MO Women’s Business Center and the MU Small Business Development Center (MU SBDC) are two free options we recommend.
+The MU SBDC is adding additional staff to assist small businesses in the Columbia region and yes, the Women's Business Center will offer counseling to men as well!
 If you have a local lender, they are also a great resource.

 Please note: The SBA has streamlined their online application process so businesses should now visit https://covid19relief.sba.gov to apply for the SBA Disaster Loans and the new Economic Injury Disaster Loans.